zeropointnine/hqpwv/readme_enduser.md

 HQPWV is a local webserver that allows you to remotely control <a href="https://www.signalyst.com/consumer.html" target="_blank">HQPlayer</a> from any device on your network using a web browser.

-HQPlayer 4 Desktop is required.
+HQPlayer 4 Desktop is required (Untested with HQPlayerEmbedded).

 [![Demo video](https://i.vimeocdn.com/video/1198463153?mw=1200&mh=751)](https://vimeo.com/579213725 "Demo video")
-Demo video
+Demo video (early alpha)

 # Requirements
 1. <a href="https://www.signalyst.com/consumer.html" target="_blank">HQPlayer 4 Desktop</a>
 2. MacOS or Windows 64-bit
-3. A modern desktop or mobile browser, connected to your local network (If using Safari, it must be a recent version, circa April 2021).
+3. A modern desktop or mobile browser, connected to your local network (If using desktop or mobile Safari, it must be a recent version, circa April 2021)

 # Setup
 1. Get the latest MacOS or Windows (unsigned) executable [here](https://github.com/zeropointnine/hqpwv/releases).
 Instructions for running unsigned binaries on MacOS can be found [here](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).
 If running an unsigned executable is not an option, consider downloading the source code and run the application using Node.js.